giulio-duregon/ds-masters/Personal-Projects/Recommendation Systems/README.md

 To create Training, Validation, and Test splits run the `make_train_val_test_splits.py` file.
 If you need to access the splits in your `hdfs` filesystem, they are named with the following convention: `<dataset_size>-<name_of_set>` For example, `small-train.csv`.
 Training is named differently depending on model type, for example `"als-small-train.csv"`.

-To train and evaluate a model on either the validation or test splits, use `run_model.py`.
+To train and evaluate the ALS or Baseline Recommendation System models on validation splits, use `run_model.py`.

 ## Spark Execution on the Cluster